This post may contain affiliate links. Please read our disclosure policy.

 Ways To Use Leftover Ingredients

-If you’ve tried this Mini Sheet pan Lasagna or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this small layerless lasagna or any One Dish Kitchen recipe please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!